 Training on one solution isn’t catch-all.
 Call center technology is constantly evolving.

 Otherwise, you risk transferring a customer to the wrong team or disconnecting the line altogether.

-3) Listening to call recordings
+3) Listening to recorded calls

 Call recording is an often-underestimated technology included with all good call center platforms.